-PRTG Helps Point Park University Manage Network Usage and Costs
+PRTG helps Point Park University manage

 Located in the heart of Pittsburgh's bustling downtown, Point Park University provides a cutting-edge urban learning environment for nearly 4,000 students each semester.
 Rooted in a strong liberal arts tradition, the university offers 67 undergraduate and 11 graduate degree programs through its schools of Arts and Sciences, Business, Communication and Conservatory of Performing Arts.